Maine Business Facts

 Starting a business in Maine is easy because of the ready access to capital, collaborative environment, and supportive communities.
 For many startups, conforming to state regulations and obtaining mandatory licenses or permits is reasonably straightforward and simple.

-Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (you can always change it later but the less times you have to do that the better).
+Choosing a business name is easier said than done – many legal and business problems can arise from picking the wrong name (changing your business name is possible, but the best practice is to keep the original name).
 In Step 3 we’ll show you how to search for the name in Maine, but we highly recommend you do the following before searching Maine state databases: